davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 There is massive genomic instability and cell death!
 ```

 This is what happend when I left it alone for a little while with a telomerase_bp_added_per_division = 6*767.
 It got up to division number 18,601!
 That's what people mean when they talk about cancer "immortality."

+ADD IMMORTALIZATION NOTE
+Henson 2010 Assaying and investigating Alterantive Lengtheing of telomeras activity ijn human cells and cancers
+a useful confirmatory test is to demonstrate that the cells being studied are in fact immortalized.
+This is usually done by determining whether the cells are able to grow in culture for >100 PD.

 ```sh
 It is division # 18601